havenwood/xpool/README.md

 The debugging information you'll see is all about how the pool is operating.
 It can be interesting to look over even if you're not bug hunting.

+__SIGUSR1__

+All XPool managed subprocesses define a signal handler for the SIGUSR1 signal.
+A unit of work should never define a signal handler for SIGUSR1 because that overwrite the handler defined by XPool.
+SIGUSR2 might be a good second option because it is not used by XPool at all.

 __INSTALL__